An introduction to representation-theoretic canonical bases of cluster algebras: Cluster algebras

 The central entry in \eqref{eq:GHL-A1-inf-Lambda} is $\Lambda_{00}=0$.
 The nonzero entries of $\Lambda$ are given by

 This matrix $\Lambda$ can be computed inductively as in Example \ref{eg:uniqe-A1-quantization}.

 Note that the matrix $\tB=B$ in \eqref{eq:GHL-A1-inf-B} is given by

 It is straightforward to verify that $\Lambda\tB$ is an $\Z\times\Z$ diagonal matrix whose diagonal entries are $-2$, i.e., all $\diag_{k}=2$.
 Therefore, $\lambda$ is a compatible Poisson pair.
-We will see in Example \eqref{eg:A1-quantization-unique} that it is the unique solution up to scalar multiples.
+We will see in Example \ref{eg:uniqe-A1-quantization} that how to determine all solutions.

 We refer the reader to \cite{paganelli2025quantum} for another approach to $\lambda$ with representation theoretic interpretations.

 \end{eg}

 By changing the sign in $\sd$, we obtain its opposite seed $\sd^{\op}:=(I,I_{\ufv},(\sym_{i})_{i\in I},-\tB,(x_{i})_{i\in I})$.
 When $\sd$ is endowed with a compatible Poisson form $\lambda$, we endow $\sd^{\op}$ with $-\lambda$.
 There is a canonical $\kk$-linear anti-isomorphism (\cite[(3.1)]{qin2020analog})